piskareviv/blog_aux_ntt_1/text/main.md

 Now we can use non-constexpr modulus.
 But there are some peculiarities.
-I don't really know why, but if we don't save struct for Montgomery in a local variable (like this `const Montgomery mt = this->mt;`), compiler will generate unnecessary load instructions for Montgomery constants in hot loops.
+I don't really know why, but if we don't save struct for Montgomery to a local variable (like this `const Montgomery mt = this->mt;`), compiler will generate unnecessary load instructions for Montgomery constants in hot loops.

 [code](https://github.com)